How easy is it to get to Newcastle?

 An onward shuttle bus - free with a valid ferry ticket - links the North Shields ferry landing with North Shields Metro station and the town centre.

 We hope you have found this blog post useful.
 For more information on travelling to Newcastle University, explore our maps and directions page.
-Alternatively, discover our blog for further support on your journey to university.
+Alternatively, explore our Belong blog for further support on your journey to university.